takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 ### World origin rebasing

 World origin rebasing is a common technique for large coordinates like ECEF.
-Instead of moving the camera, it moves and rotate the world coordinates to reduces loss of floating-point precision.
+Instead of moving the camera, it moves and rotates the world coordinates to reduce loss of floating-point precision.

-This appears to be required for the shadows to work correctly with `WebGPURenderer`.

 ```ts
 import { AtmosphereContext } from '@takram/three-atmosphere/webgpu'